pimbrouwers/Falco/README.md

 The best way to get started is by visiting the [documentation](https://falcoframework.com).
 For questions and support please use [discussions](https://github.com/pimbrouwers/Falco/discussions).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

-If you want to stay in touch, feel free to reach out on [Twitter][https://twitter.com/falco_framework].
+If you want to stay in touch, feel free to reach out on [Twitter](https://twitter.com/falco_framework).

-> If you have an article or video that you want to share, we'd love to hear from you!
-To add, fork and submit a [pull request](https://github.com/pimbrouwers/Falco/pulls).
+Have an article or video that you want to share?
+We'd love to hear from you!
+To add your content, fork and submit a [pull request](https://github.com/pimbrouwers/Falco/pulls).

 ### Articles